-Whether you choose glamping for a weekend getaway or visiting National parks, glamping will add a unique experience to your trip.
 The chance to be set in nature on a dreamy mattress while you can hear the sounds of the outdoors is something everyone should experience at least once.

-7 Great California Glamping & USA Glamping Spots
+12 Great California Glamping & USA Glamping Spots

-One of the best times to get outdoors is during fall.
-While some of the glamping locations are near areas with amazing fall foliage like Yosemite, others are just great during fall because of the crisp air and fun activities nearby.
-There’s just something awesome about sitting around a campfire when there’s actually a little chill in the air.
-Glamping in California is often year round while USA glamping spots with four seasons typically close when the last fall leaves hit the ground in October.
+One of our favorite times to get outdoors is during the fall.
+Some of these glamping locations are near areas with amazing fall foliage like Yosemite, while others are just great during fall because of the crisp air and fun activities nearby.

-California Glamping
+The Best of California Glamping

-Glamping at Autocamp Yosemite, California
+Glamping at AutoCamp Yosemite, California

 Autocamp Yosemite is one of the best places for California glamping.
 I think we’re all a little enamored with Airstream trailers, right and this chic, retro-cool, lodging is the perfect addition to your Yosemite National Park adventure.